About us

 Mother of 2 daughters, she is passionate about exploring solutions that have a real positive impact on the environment and people’s lives.

-When Inês had her second daughter, she developed her own adjustment system that could comfortably fit the newborn and the eldest, while being leak proof even at night time.
+When I had my second daughter, the eldest was still 18 months.
+So I developed our own adjustment system that could comfortably fit the newborn and the eldest, while being leak proof even at night time.

-“Over one year I have designed, stitched and tested over 30 different prototypes until we were fully happy with it.
+For over 1 year I have designed, stitched and tested over 30 different prototypes at home until we were fully happy with it.
 We were able to test the fitting against the two extremes of sizes and body shapes.
 I was surprised myself with the level of comfort and absorbency achieved in babies with such different sizes.”

-‘Microfiber’, ‘microfleece’ and ‘stay-dry’ inserts were actually made of virgin polyester and associated with synthetic micro plastics release from the washing to the rivers.
+‘Microfiber’, ‘microfleece’ and ‘stay-dry’ inserts are actually made of virgin polyester and associated with synthetic micro plastics release in the wash.

-We took the commitment to develop every product, thinking of its practicality, durability and sustainability as core pillars.
+We took the commitment to develop every product, thinking of its practicality, durability, sustainability and circular economy as core pillars.”

 Our Artist

-All our unique watercolour prints are hand-painted by bonitacor.Art by Ana Figueiredo.
-She is a graduated artist based in Portugal, who dedicates her passion to painting outstanding illustrations in acrylic and watercolour.
+All our unique watercolour prints are hand-painted by Bonita Cor Atelier by Ana Figueiredo.
+Ana is a graduated artist based in Portugal, who dedicates her passion to painting outstanding illustrations in acrylic and watercolour.
 Her collaboration with PICO TANGO was inspired by the beauty of our oceans and nature, with a touch of colour to represent the happiness of childhood.

 We are committed to ethical practices along the entire business, setting standards for cloth nappy manufacturing worldwide.
 Every part of our products and processes ensure safe, honest and clean conditions with the upmost respect for the environment.